-coast.noaa.gov/funding/pdf/forms/budget-narrative-guidance-GMD-04.09.2015.pdf.
 If the overall cost of the project exceeds the amount of requested CELCP funds plus matching share, please provide a breakout of costs for the entire project (e.g., including other sources of funding that will be used to complete the project).
 Land acquisition costs must be based on appraised value or other estimate of fair market value.
 Section 2.5 of the CELCP Guidelines outlines eligible and ineligible uses of CELCP funds.
 These are also described under Eligibility Information in section III of this announcement.
 The project budget should also specify whether this project has been submitted for other sources of Federal funding, and if so, which Federal program(s) and year(s).

 The budget narrative should also clearly identify the cost of separable elements of the proposed work and identify the elements of the project that the cooperator would recommend for revision or elimination if sufficient funding is not available for all proposed activities.

-Include detailed budget information regarding subawards and indicate the basis for the cost estimates in the narrative.
+Include detailed information regarding contracts and subawards and indicate the basis for the cost or price estimates in the narrative.
 Describe products or services to be obtained and indicate the applicability or necessity of each to the project.
-Each subaward must include form SF-424A.
-A contract does not need an SF-424A per se, but applicants should fully justify the price or cost; contracts should comply with 15 C.F.R.
-200.317-.326.
-Applicants should not incorporate contractual indirect costs under the indirect costs line item for the applicant/grantee on the SF-424A or in the budget narrative.
 Detailed budget information includes:

-- Name of subrecipient, contractor, or vendor.
-Include the name of the qualified subrecipient, contractor, affiliation, and contact.

-- Method of Selection.
-For acquisitions to be determined, indicate if the selection involves competition, sole source with justification, sealed bids, small purchases, or micro purchases (see 2 CFR 200.320)

-- Period of Performance.
+- Name of identified qualified contractor or subrecipient, affliliation, contact information and method of selection.
+If still "to be determined," describe plans for selection. - Period of Performance.
 Include the dates for the performance period.
-If it involves a number of tasks, include the performance period for each task.

-- Scope of Work.
+If it involves a number of identified tasks, include the performance period for each task. - Scope of Work.
 List and describe the specific activities or tasks to be performed. - Criteria for Measuring Accountability.
-Include reporting schedule. - Itemized Budget for subawards.
-Include categories used in program budget.
+Include reporting schedule. - For subawards only, provide a separate itemized budget for subawards.
+Provide the total subaward amount and an itemized breakdown based on the categories used in program budget.
+If applicable, include any indirect costs paid under the subaward and the indirect cost rate used.

 For any equipment, a description of the item and associated costs is required, including a description of how it will be used in the project.
 Equipment purchases also require a lease vs. purchase assessment.
 Note that equipment is defined as tangible personal property (including information technology systems) having a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000.
-See 2 C.F.R. §200.33.
+See 2 C.F.R. \$200.33 and 2 CFR \$200.313.
 Non-federal applicants should identify, if this information is known when submitting the grant application, who they plan to request that NOAA transfer equipment or property ownership titles to after the project ends.
 The decision on grant ownership requests will be made by the Grants Officer during the grant closeout process.

 The budget narrative must also provide, to the extent possible, detailed information on travel, including costs, a description of anticipated travel, destinations, the number of travelers, and a justification of how the requested travel is directly relevant to the successful completion of the project.
 If actual trip details are unknown, applicants must State the basis for the proposed travel charges.
-Applicants must allocate travel funds for any coordination meetings at regional or national levels.

 If a foreign air carrier is anticipated to be used for any portion of travel, prior approval is required under the Department of Commerce Financial Assistance Standard Terms and Conditions, Section K.03.c., http://go.usa.gov/3zVu9, and therefore, such travel should be included in the proposal to avoid having to request prior approval after the project starts.
 Applicants may factor in travel costs for participation in an annual NOAA Grants Management Division workshop for recipients.
-See http://go.usa.gov/3zVeH.